 These .local queries are also a part of the multicast DNS network discovery process of Apple Bonjour.
 Easily eliminated in pi-hole by going to Settings –> DNS and checking the box to “Never forward non-FQDN A and AAAA queries”.
 From the description of the toggle we learn that this setting “Tells Pi-hole to never forward A or AAAA queries for plain names, without dots or domain parts, to upstream nameservers.
 If the name is not known from /etc/hosts or DHCP then a ‘not found’ answer is returned.”
 Sure enough this setting works as advertised and the local queries are whittled down to a handful per hour after a restart of pi-hole’s DNS resolver.

-Why the regex deny is the most proper bandaid fix, and doesn’t even break Apple Bonjour’s local network discovery!
+Why dead-ending or blacklisting these queries is fine, and doesn’t even break Apple Bonjour’s local network discovery!

 As I explained earlier, these DNS Service Discovery requests on port 53 aren’t providing any essential information to Apple Bonjour.
 All they’re looking for is an authoritative server on the network that is already handling service discovery.
 We don’t have one of those (at least I don’t at home), and since pi-hole lacks the ability to properly resolve these DNS-SD requests, sinkholing them is the closest we can get to responding “no such domain”.
 And we get to keep conditional forwarding enabled!